 You will incur immediate and substantial dilution as a result of this offering.
-After giving effect to the sale by us of 2,562,500 shares in this offering at an initial public offering price of \$4.00 per share, and after deducting underwriting discounts and estimated offering expenses payable by us, investors in this offering can expect an immediate dilution of \$3.41 per share at the initial public offering price.
+After giving effect to the sale by us of 3,000,000 shares in this offering at an assumed initial public offering price of \$5.00 per share (the midpoint of the estimated price range set forth on the cover page of this prospectus), and after deducting underwriting discounts and estimated offering expenses payable by us, investors in this offering can expect an immediate dilution of \$4.26 per share at the assumed initial public offering price.
 Additionally, to the extent that these warrants, or options we will grant to our officers, directors and employees, are ultimately exercised, you will sustain future dilution.
 We may also acquire new businesses or finance strategic alliances by issuing equity, which may result in additional dilution to our stockholders.
 Following the completion of this offering, our board of directors has the authority, within any limitations prescribed by relevant laws and our charter documents, to issue all or any part of our authorized but unissued shares of common stock, including shares issuable upon the exercise of options, or shares of our authorized but unissued preferred stock.
-Issuances of common stock or voting preferred stock would reduce your influence over matters on which our stockholders vote and, in the case of issuances of preferred stock, would likely result in your interest in us being subject to the prior rights of holders of that preferred stock.
+Issuances of preferred stock, would likely result in your interest in us being subject to the prior rights of holders of that preferred stock.
 See the section entitled "Dilution."